[Home] [About Us] [How to Order] [FAQs] [Guide to Family History Research]

 Digital Cameras

 Treat yourself to a very good digital camera.
 Go beyond the pocket-size camera you use for family snapshots.
 Look at a Nikon or Canon single-lens-reflex (SLR) digital camera.
-No, they don’t do videos, they aren’t compact, and they don’t have a “live-capture” preview screen, but the quality of your photographs is so much better!
+Every year, digital SLRs are more and more wonderful.

 Besides taking photos of your relatives, you can photograph documents and old photos.
 In a courthouse, if policies allow it, you can photograph records.
 When we used to use film cameras, there was a practical limit to the number of photos we could take—film and processing costs added up.
 With a digital camera and several memory cards, the number of shots is virtually unlimited.
 A digital Nikon SLR can take several hundred photos, even with flash, on one battery charge.